apocop/apocop.githup.io/_drafts/2020-01-08-lets-make-a-tokenizer-part-4.md

 ```

-< The double-underscore in `__tokenize_pipeline` indicate that they are private
+>  The double-underscore in `__tokenize_pipeline` indicate that it is a private
-methods.
-Whoever uses this class should only use the `tokenize` method.
-Private
-just means they are for internal use inside the class.
-Let's look into these
+method.
+Private meaning for internal use inside the class only.

-methods a little more deeply.
+Let's look into these methods a little more deeply.

-* `__tokenize_pipeline` - Check each token against the rule, breaking it up if
+* `__tokenize_pipeline` - Check each token against the rules, breaking it up if
 it doesn't pass and recursively call itself on the smaller tokens.

-* `tokenize` The only public function.
+* `tokenize` - A public function.
 Returns a list of tokens.

 ### Instance Variables

-So let's modify the the `__init__` method create a few variables on
+So let's modify the the `__init__` method create a few variables upon
-instantiation.
+object instantiation.

 ```
 def __init__(self):